 Wallace’s dog Tess gave him the idea to start his discount real estate company, My Dog Tess, in 2002.
 Back then, he used to quip that selling real estate was so easy even Tess could do it.

 But in a buyer’s market?
 Wallace says sellers need to get more creative.
 Start a blog about the house, or homes in your neighborhood, or at least read them.

-GLEN WALLACE:"I read realestatedecline.com everyday.
-Similarly, you know, the Internet has opened up information sources for so many sellers for comparable sales, historical sales in their own neighborhood simply by going to their county Web site and pulling up the information."
+GLEN WALLACE: “I read realestatedecline.com everyday.
+Similarly, the Internet has opened up information sources for so many sellers for comparable sales, historical sales in their own neighborhood simply by going to their county Web site and pulling up the information.”

-Wallace counsels to save money, skip the realtor but price the house 5 to 10 percent below what neighbors are selling for.
+Wallace counsels to save money and skip the realtor, but price the house 5 to 10 percent below what neighbors are selling for.

 He may have something there.

 In the middle of writing this story, after 10 months on the market, I got my first offer: $59,000 lower than my first asking price and $19,000 dollars below my current list price.

 In Durham, North Caroline, I’m Janet Babin for Marketplace Money.